msarenac3/Numerical-Analysis/README.md

 # Simulation
-Running some simulations and nunmerical pricing
+Running some simulations and numerical pricing